||7,00,000 sq km

 A major part of radiometric survey was confined to Proterozoic supracrustals and the crystallines.
 Some of the uranium deposits identified are :

-Bodal: It is located in the Rajnandgaon district of Madhya Pradesh.The host rocks are Proterozoic bi-modal volcanics.
+Bodal: It is located in the Rajnandgaon district of Chhattisgarh.The host rocks are Proterozoic bi-modal volcanics.
 It is a vein type of uranium deposit established over a strike length of 1000m with a vertical depth upto 400m.

-Jajawal: It is located in the Surguja district of Madhya Pradesh.
+Jajawal: It is located in the Surajpur district of Chhattisgarh.
 The host rocks are Proterozoic crystallines.
 It is a vein type of uranium deposit established in two sectors for 300m (Central sector) and 485m (Western sector) upto a maximum vertical depth of 400m.

 Other smaller uranium deposits identified are as follows.